-8.3 Frequency of training
+8.3 Frequency of Training

-Firms should ensure that AML/CFT training is provided to all new recruits upon joining the firm in a timely manner and to all staff at least on an annual basis thereafter.
+Firms should ensure that AML/CFT training is provided to all new recruits upon joining the Firm in a timely manner and to all staff at least on an annual basis thereafter.

-Staff in customer facing roles should receive AML/CFT training prior to interacting with customers.
+Staff in customer facing roles, with responsibilities relating to AML/CFT procedures or controls, should receive AML/CFT training prior to interacting with customers.

-Firms should consider the outcomes of their own Business Wide Risk Assessments and whether the frequency and content of AML/CFT training provided is adequate for levels of ML/TF risks faced by the firm.
+Firms should consider the outcomes of their own Business Risk Assessments and whether the frequency and content of AML/CFT training provided is adequate for levels of ML/TF risks faced by the Firm.